Climate and Resources

 Recently, the global community has lasered in on methane (CH4) as a way to slash emissions within a more shortened time frame.
 Methane is a powerful greenhouse gas – 80 times more potent than carbon dioxide on a 20-year time frame.
 The IPCC reports that methane concentrations have increased rapidly since 2007, largely driven by fossil fuels and agriculture sectors.
 However, methane has a relatively short residence time in the atmosphere - it breaks down after about 12 years on average.
 Therefore, targeting methane sources now will reduce atmospheric GHG concentrations with effects that will be felt in just a decade or two - which is critical for limiting warming by 2050.

-Municipal solid waste (MSW) landfills represent the third largest source of methane emissions in the United States, accounting for 15% of US methane emissions in 2019.
-Food waste is the number one material in our landfills–EPA estimates that in 2018, food scraps represented 24% of material sent to landfill – and the main contributor to methane emissions produced from the decomposition of organic matter (food, yard trimmings, etc.) in solid waste under anaerobic conditions.
-ReFED’s analysis shows that 32.7 million tons of surplus food were sent to landfill in 2019, translating to nearly 23 million tons of CO2e produced from landfill, a significant portion of which are methane.
+Municipal solid waste (MSW) landfills represent the third largest source of methane emissions in the United States, accounting for 16% of US methane emissions in 2022.
+Food waste is the number one material in our landfills —EPA estimates that food scraps represented 24% of material sent to landfill — and the main contributor to methane emissions produced from the decomposition of organic matter (food, yard trimmings, etc.) in solid waste under anaerobic conditions.
+ReFED’s analysis shows that 32.4 million tons of surplus food were sent to landfill in 2023, releasing over 800,000 metric tons of methane.
 EPA research indicates that diverting food waste from landfill reduces the methane generation potential by 33%.

 Beyond landfill methane, reducing the amount of meat and dairy wasted could also serve to reduce livestock-related methane emissions.
 Together, enteric fermentation and manure management made up 36% of US methane emissions, making agriculture the largest contributing sector.
-Currently, about 14% of beef, 18% of pork, and 15% of dairy products go uneaten.
+Currently, beef and dairy products make up 10% of all surplus food.
 Reducing waste of these products could reduce demand pressures, ultimately leading to less overproduction and lower methane emissions along with that.

 Emissions from surplus food can be categorized in the following framework: